OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-android.md

         main_participant.setPadding(20, 3, 20, 3);
     });

-    // Initialize and connect the WebSocket to OpenVidu startWebSocket();
+    // Initialize and connect the websocket to OpenVidu Server startWebSocket();
 }
 ```